 Grab your fabric scraps and make a little strip pieced sleeping bag for your stuffed animals or dolls using a Quilt As You Go Method QAYG.

-- Cut a 8 by 12 inch piece of your backing fabric and batting.
+- Cut an 8 by 12-inch piece of your backing fabric and batting.

 - Cut 2½” strips to use for the binding.